+A complainant and a respondent have access to trained Disciplinary Advisors to guide them through the disciplinary process.
 Complainants and respondents may consult with anyone they wish (including an attorney) during any stage of this process.
-One advisor of the complainant's/respondent's choice may accompany the complainant/respondent to any meeting with TMCC Title IX Office, the investigator, or to a hearing.
+One advisor of the complainant's/respondent's choice (either the university-appointed Disciplinary Advisor or another advisor of their choice) may accompany the complainant/respondent to any meeting with TMCC Title IX Office, the investigator, or to a hearing.
 The advisor's role in any meeting or hearing is limited to quietly conferring with the complainant or respondent through written correspondence or whisper, and the advisor may not address any other participant or the hearing panel.
 An advisor may not also be a witness.